DaveLaid/bamazon/README.md

 # bamazon

+Please review images in SCREENSHOTS folder to show working product.

 Enter into CUSTOMER VIEW with node through the console:  node bamazonCustomer.js

 Enter into MANAGER VIEW with node through the console:  node bamazonManager.js